 After your swim

 The most obvious hazard swimming has on your hair is the fact that chlorine can turn your hair green.
 Well this isn’t strictly true.
 It isn’t the chlorine in the pool that turns your hair green, but copper.
 Oxidised metals in the water attach to the proteins in the hair shaft and this gives this green tinge to the hair.
 To stop this from happening it’s important to completely rinse the chlorine from your hair straight after you’ve swam.
-A thorough cleanse with Grow Gorgeous Cleansing Conditioner will remove the chlorine from the hair with a gentle yet thorough cleanse and it offers intense nourishment to help put moisture back in the hair that it may have lost from being exposed to chlorine.
+A thorough cleanse with Grow Gorgeous Repair Range will remove the chlorine from the hair with a gentle yet thorough cleanse and it offers intense nourishment to help put moisture back in the hair that it may have lost from being exposed to chlorine.

 For hair inspiration and a behind the scenes look at Grow Gorgeous follow us on Instagram